Suicidal ideation in South Korean LGBTQ youth: Solutions

 Most publications suggest an introduction of strict anti-discrimination policies would greatly alleviate the distress of the youth.
 These policies would be aimed at decreasing and eventually stopping school violence towards LGBT youth.
-Additionally, implementation of supportive policies and strategies enacted by schools and their personal and staff would create environments wherein the youth would feel more comfortable since "recent research has shown that higher levels of protectiveness and supportive school climates for LGB youths reduced suicidal thoughts".
+Implementation of supportive policies and strategies enacted by schools and their personal and staff would create environments wherein the youth would feel more comfortable since "recent research has shown that higher levels of protectiveness and supportive school climates for LGB youths reduced suicidal thoughts".